imgix/vue/README.md

 This module exports two transpiled versions.
 If a ES6-module-aware bundler is being used to consume this module, it will pick up an ES6 module version and can perform tree-shaking. **If you are not using ES6 modules, you don't have to do anything.**

+## Configure

-Finally, vue-imgix needs to be initialized before if can be used in components.
+Vue-imgix needs to be initialized with a minimal configuration before it can be used in components.
 Modify `App.vue` or similar to include the following:

 ```js
 import { initVueImgix } from 'vue-imgix';